 8. Fat Boy

-Fat Boy is another Michelin-recommended street food stall that specializes in one thing – skewers of meat (About HKD 12 per skewer).
+Fat Boy is another Michelin-recommended street food stall that specializes in one thing – skewers of meat.
 Their most popular item is the marinated octopus but they offer different types of offal as well like beef tongue, pig intestine, gizzard, and duck stomach.

 Address: Workingport Commercial Building, 3 Hau Fook St, Tsim Sha Tsui, Hong Kong